welkinhealth/mac-dev-playbook/README.md

 # wiltzius custom
 - Must install ssh pub/priv key first, and ensure that ssh key is added to your github account
-- Then must ensure git works (can checkout) first too
+- Then use git to check out this repository
+- Then install ansible: `sudo easy_install pip && sudo pip install ansible`
+- then ansible-galaxy install -r requirements.yml

 # Mac Development Ansible Playbook